krishnand/mlsdistcomp/README.md

 **[Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/)** is an Azure service that is used to secure identities, applications on cloud and in hybrid environments.
 To operationalize `mlsdistcomp` at a site, 2 Azure Active Directory applications are required.
 Follow the instructions in **[this document](../docs/README_AAD.md)** to provision the AAD applications required.
+This is a pre-requisite to start your deployment.

 ## Configure Azure Resources

-To operationalize your site with the Linux Ubuntu Data Science VM, simply click the Deploy option below.
+To operationalize your site with the Linux Ubuntu Data Science VM, click the `Deploy to Azure` option below.
+Follow instructions on the template deployment screen in the Azure portal to start your deployment.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fkrishnand%2Fmlsdistcomp%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png" />